Hermann-Josef Tebroke

 Hermann-Josef Johann Tebroke (born 19 January 1964) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2017.

 Political career

 Tebroke became a member of the Bundestag in the 2017 German federal election.
 In parliament, he is a member of the Finance Committee.

+In 2024 Tebroke announced that he isn't seeking re-election for Bundestag.